-She received a doctorate in Educational Administration in 2004 from King Saud University in Riyadh, Saudi Arabia.
+Dr. Merza received a doctorate in Educational Administration in 2004 from King Saud University in Riyadh, Saudi Arabia.
 She has 38 years of experience in public and higher education in Saudi Arabia.
-She has published many papers and book chapters, and designed and delivered more than 15 training programs for community service and development.
-Her fields of interest are Quality Assurance, training, and Blended Learning.
-She worked as a teaching staff and Quality Assurance and Accreditation Manager at the Arab Open University/ Kingdom of Saudi Arabia for twelve years.
+She has published many papers and book chapters, as well as designed and delivered more than 15 training programs for community service and development.
+Her fields of interest are Scientific Research in Educational Administration, Quality Assurance, Training, and Blended Learning.
+She is currently working as a teaching staff, and Quality Assurance and Accreditation Manager at the Arab Open University/ Kingdom of Saudi Arabia.